 The registration process on Truelancer is similar to all other bidding-based freelancing platforms.
 You are responsible for creating your profile and portfolio.
 The main aspects of a profile are a username, profile picture, and biography.
 Your portfolio, on the other hand, showcases your expertise.
 You can list your skills and provide samples to back them up.
 You will also be required to provide your banking information before you can begin bidding on the platform.

-Twine is a comprehensive freelancing gig platform which believes that freelancers deserve more.
+Twine is a comprehensive freelancing gig platform that believes that freelancers deserve more.
 Gigs on this platform pay better-than-average wages compare to other Fiverr alternatives.
 However, your expertise also has to be better than average.

 What’s Attractive about Twine?